Chart Color Schemes

 The level of cultural diversity witnessed in Gwelup was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Gwelup had a higher cultural diversity than most local areas, with 13.4% speaking a language other than English at home and 28.5% born overseas.
+Gwelup's population showed higher cultural diversity compared to most local areas, with 13.4% speaking a language other than English at home and 28.5% born overseas.
 Christianity was the predominant religion in Gwelup, accounting for 55.2%.
-Judaism was overrepresented, comprising 0.3%, compared to 1.4% regionally.
+Notably, Judaism was equally represented in Gwelup (0.3%) as in Greater Perth.

 Frequently Asked Questions - Diversity